fabric8io/fabric8/fabric/fuse-fabric/src/main/resources/distro/fabric/import/fabric/configs/versions/1.0/profiles/gateway-default/ReadMe.md

-Exposes all the web applications in the Fabric over a HTTP web proxy
+Provides a HTTP and TCP gateway to all the web applications and message brokers running in the Fabric